 For some children and young people, especially when they are young, this can be a great arrangement - especially if they find themselves getting more time with each parent than they had before.
 Often parents who miss their kids when they are at the other parents' are keen to lavish extra attention on them when they return.

 However, once young people reach their teenage years, this often changes.
-Teens prefer to spend time with their peers rather than their family, and too much attention (from a parent who has been missing them) can feel awkward.
+Teens can prefer to spend time with their peers rather than their family, and too much attention (from a parent who has been missing them) can feel awkward.
 Also, negotiating sporting, social and school activities and just hanging out with friends can get difficult when you are moving between two homes.
-Below is some information about shared custody and some tips that might help if you find yourself in this situation.
+Below there is some information about shared custody and some tips that might help if you find yourself in this situation.